glotzerlab/signac-examples/projects/flow.hoomd.lj/README.md

+## An Introductory Walk-through Using signac with HOOMD-blue

 # About

 The example project features the generation of a p-V phase diagram of a simulated Lennard-Jones (LJ) fluid and an ideal gas estimate.